Dhruvanshu-Joshi/Pothole-Detection/Thesis-YaqiLi/3-Approach to Pothole Detection System/3.2 Stereo Processing/RefPaper_Stereo Processing.md

 Hence final cost of pixel p at disparity d is calculated a sum of all costs from all directions:

 ![sp.2.6](sp.2.7.png)

+## step 3: **Disparity Calculation**

+All the pixels in an image that corresponds to the minimum cost contribute to the disparity image.

+For the stereo image
+ pair, each disparity of Dr q (the disparity at pixel q in right image) is compared to its corresponding disparity of Dl p (the disparity at pixel p in left image).

+Dp = Dlp if |Dlp - Drq| <= 1

+In all other case , disparity is said to differ mad be equal to Dinv which is D invalid.

+Dp = Dinv

+Doubt: What is meant by disparity at pixel q in left image and right image?

+If pixel p in left image correspond to pixel q in right image then the disparity is given as difference of x-coordinate of pixel p and pixel q.

+Then naturally both pixel p and q will lie in at same positions in both image and hence disparity Dp = distance b/w pixel p and q?

+## step 4: *Disparity Refinement*

+The disparity map obtained above contains many error.

+To eliminate them we can use intensity consistent disparity selection and discontinuity preserving interpolation.

+The advantages of these methods are that they are independent of the used stereo matching method.

+Besides these approaches, median filtering is useful to remove the remaining irregularities and additionally smoothen the disparity map.